 “Many small people, who in many small places do many small things, can alter the face of the world.” – East Side Gallery, Berlin, 1990

 After some research on the internet, we found the B&B Hotel in Charlottenburg.
-They claimed to be wheelchair accessible and offered a family room for 4 persons, perfect.
-Many hotels claim to be accessible, but I don’t always trust their thoughts on accessibility.
-After checking in, we could see the rooms and judge their accessibility by ourselves.
+They claimed to be wheelchair accessible and offered a family room for 4, perfect.
+Many hotels claim to be accessible, but I don’t always agree with their thoughts on accessibility.
 The accessible rooms are on the 7th(!) floor, the highest floor.
-Well, the view was beautiful, but it was not handy because of fire safety.
-Clean, spacious and comfortable are the best words to describe the room.
-Even the accessibility was good enough.
+Well, the view was beautiful, but it was not convenient for fire safety.
+Clean, spacious, and comfortable are the best words to describe the room.
 Some things could’ve been better, but it’s a budget hotel for short stays.
+Looking for a wheelchair accessible hotel in Central Berlin?
+Check out this hotel room in Berlin!

-We had a hard time finding the accessible hotspots of Berlin, but the hotel staff could give us some useful tips.
+We had a hard time finding the accessible hotspots of Berlin, but the hotel staff gave us some useful tips.
 It was quite a shock to find out how many things are not accessible in such a big city.
 But we found our way and did amazing things in only 2 full days.
-We didn’t have concrete plans to visit things, but Checkpoint Charlie and the Berliner Mauer were a must.
+We didn’t have specific ideas, only Checkpoint Charlie and the Berliner Mauer were a must.

 On the first full day, Sunday, we visited the West side of Berlin.
 It was a rainy day, so we decided (last minute) to do a boat tour.
 We found out that the Hopp On, Hopp Off company offers accessible tours.
 We parked the car across the Hauptbahnhof and got on the boat.
-Approximately once an hour you can Hopp on an accessible boat.
-The accessibility was good enough to make a comfortable trip along several characteristic historic buildings.
+Approximately once an hour, you can Hopp on an accessible boat.
+The boat was equipped with a ramp and one wheelchair accessible toilet, accessibility was good enough to make a comfortable trip along several characteristic historic buildings.

 One other interesting place we visited was the Berliner Dom, one of the most important cathedrals in Berlin.
 The cathedral is accessible.
 There is an intercom system that allows you to notify the duty porter.
 He will assist you in exploring Berlin Cathedral.
 If you are in the area, you should really visit the cathedral.
 Here are five interesting facts about the Berliner Dome;